Potassium chlorideDiphenhydramine

 How to manage the interaction:

-Taking Flavoxate with Potassium Chloride 10ml is not recommended, as it can lead to an interaction, it can be taken if a doctor has prescribed it.
+Taking Procyclidine with Potassium Chloride 10ml is not recommended, but it can be taken together if advised by a doctor.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
-Do not discontinue the medication without consulting a doctor.
+Do not discontinue any medications without a doctor's advice.